 According to Wikipedia:

-An international organization is an organization with an international membership, scope, or presence.
+An international organization is an organization with a global membership, scope, or presence.
 There are two main types: governmental and non-governmental organizations.
-These pages provide facts sheets about some of these organizations.
+These pages provide fact sheets about some of these organizations.

 1- Acronyms (abbreviations) of Famous International Organizations